 The Moussa Motallebzadeh Memorial Prize

 The selection of the recipient of the Prize each year is based on academic achievements, as well as the potential of the student for further development and their suitability for the course.
-It is offered to UK students, who come from state schools and have limited financial means.
+It is offered to Home students who come from state schools in the UK and have limited financial means.

-All UK students, who receive an offer from the College in January to study Medical Sciences, are eligible for the Moussa Motallebzadeh Memorial Prize.
-The Directors of Studies in Medicine make their final selections in August and the successful candidate is notified by the College, shortly after the announcement of the A-Level results.
+All Home students who receive an offer from the College in January to study Medical Sciences are invited by the College to apply for the Moussa Motallebzadeh Memorial Prize in the summer.
+The Directors of Studies in Medicine make their final selections in August and the successful candidate is notified by the College shortly after the announcement of the A-Level results.

-The prize is officially awarded to the successful candidate in a ceremony, which takes place a few days before the commencement of the academic year.
+The prize is officially awarded to the successful candidate at a ceremony a few days before the commencement of the academic year.

 For more information about the Moussa Motallebzadeh Memorial Prize, please contact the Scholarship Administrator.